-In fact, a lot of great companies have very poorly run affiliate marketing programs, which publishers come to find out over time.
+In fact, a lot of great companies have poorly run affiliate marketing programs, which the affiliates within their program come to find out over time.
 A great brand does not automatically equate to a great program.
-Case in point, some retailers who are known for their great customer service fail to extend this same mantra to their affiliate partners.
+Case in point, some retailers who are known for their great customer service sometimes fail to extend this same courtesy to their affiliate partners.

 As a publisher, it’s in your best interest to be aware of the subtle differences between one brand’s affiliate marketing program and another’s.
 That awareness will help ensure you don’t make poor decisions when it comes to partnering with brands via their affiliate programs.

 Here are five characteristics you should be looking for in a well-run affiliate program as either a publisher or someone who oversees the channel at a high level.

 Yes, a merchant’s affiliate marketing program needs brand awareness.
 But this brand awareness has more to do with how the program treats affiliates, the responsiveness of the managers, and so on.
 Customer service is how publishers are treated.